octos/d/archMBA.md

 # Arch on MacBook Air 2014
+I used a **MacBookAir6,2** (Mid 2013/Early 2014), a **USB stick** (64 GB), and **Internet access**.
 You don't need to buy a USB—Ethernet adapter!

-## Prerequisites
-- MacBook Air (2014)
-- USB stick (64GB)
-- Internet access (in OS X)

 ## Overview
 1. [Create custom .iso](#1-create-custom-iso)
 2. [Boot custom .iso](#2-boot-custom-iso)
 3. [Install Arch](#3-install-arch)
 4. [Post-installation](#4-post-installation)

-### 1. Create custom .iso
+## 1. Create custom .iso
-You need to do this, because the standard .iso does not contain the the broadcom-wl package needed for MacBook Air's Broadcom NNNN Network card to work.
-Alternatively, can use your phone's tetherig, or a USB-Ethernet adapter to connect to the internet.
+You need to do this, because the standard .iso does not contain the the [broadcom-wl](https://aur.archlinux.org/packages/broadcom-wl) package needed for MacBook Air's Broadcom NNNN Network card to work.
+Alternatively, can use your phone's tetherig, or a USB-Ethernet adapter to connect to the Internet.

-#### Boot into Arch
+### Boot into Arch
 In order to create a custom .iso, you need an Arch machine.
-You can use:
+You can use: **Another Arch machine**, a **Live USB/Live CD**, or **VirtualBox** (like I did).

-- Another Arch machine
-- Live USB or Live CD
-- Virtualbox (what I used)

-Watever is easier for you.
+Whatever is easier for you.
 This is just an intermediate step to achieve our goal of creating a custom Arch .iso with the Broadcom WiFi driver on it.

 Now, create the custom .iso by running my custom script that will do this for you.